cashubtc/nuts/XX.md

     index = 0
     while True:
-        ... attempt to restore this blinded signature if (restore fails for this 'amount' and this 'index'): continue # to the next amount
+        ... attempt to restore with (amount, index) with NUT-09 if (restore fails for this 'amount' and 'index'): break # stop incrementing the index and skip to the next 'amount'
         else:
-            .. unblind the signature and add the proof to Alice's wallet
+            .. unblind the signature and add the proof to Alice's wallet index += 1
 ```

 This ensures she will get all the outputs and BlindedSignatures which Charlie
 created when he did the swap, even if she doesn't know which balance he exited with.

-_(Question: Does NUT-09 specify what should happen if the outputs are a mixture of unspent outputs and outputs that were never signed? i.e. Does Alice have to call restore once for each possible output, or can she do a batch call where some will fail and some will succeed?)
+_(Question: Does NUT-09 specify what should happen if the outputs are a mixture of unspent outputs and outputs that were never signed? i.e. Does Alice have to call restore once for each possible output, or can she do a batch call where some will fail and some will succeed?)_

 # Charlie's verification

 The following information should be sent by Alice to Charlie with, or before, the first payment in this channel,
 enabling Charlie to verify everything.
-He can verify without communicating with the mint:
+He can verify without communicating with the mint.

  - the channel parameters
  - the funding token, including the DLEQ proofs (NUT-12)